Medical practice software subscription audit

 Owner/admin cleanup

-Practice-management connector fees and admin add-ons
+PMS connector fees, AI scribes, and admin add-ons

-Practice-management connector fees
+PMS connector and add-on fees

-Admin, GP, nurse, and leaver seats
+GP, nurse, contractor, and leaver seats

 Renewal-owner assignment